Thru the Moebius Strip

 Thru the Moebius Strip (魔比斯环 (móbǐsī huán)) is a 2005 American-Chinese animated science fiction adventure film made in Mainland China.

 Plot

-The story is about the coming of age of a 14-year-old boy who grew up refusing to accept the loss of his father.
+A 14-year-old boy grew up refusing to accept the loss of his father.
 He reaches the planet Raphicca 27.2 million light years away to find that his father is a prisoner in a kingdom of giant aliens who believe in magic and a medieval code of chivalry.
 In the midst of a raging battle between good and evil, Jac rescues his father, his new-found family of aliens, the planet of Raphicca, and ultimately, the universe.